-Learn about adjustments and refunds.
-You can request a refund for the deposit you paid at activation, as well as any credit balance or overpayment that may be made to your T-Mobile account.
+You can also request a refund for the deposit you paid at activation, as well as any credit balance or overpayment that may be made to your T-Mobile account.

-It usually takes 2-3 days via electronic refund (preferred method due to time/cost) or 6-10 days via prepaid card once you have filed a request for the remaining credit balance to be refunded.
+It usually takes 2-3 days via electronic refund or 6-10 days via prepaid card once you've filed a request for the remaining credit balance to be refunded.
 If you have a balance, the deposit may be applied to any amount you owe on your account.

 If you'd like to request a refund, please contact T-Mobile Customer Service.
 You'll need to be the account holder or an authorized user and you'll need the following: